 either openly or concealed.
 Such permits are issued through the Department of Public

-Safety to qualified residents 21 years or older for a 4 year term.
+Safety to qualified residents 21 years or older for 4 year terms.
 Tennessee recognizes

 any valid, out-of-state permit for carrying a handgun as long as the permittee is not a

 resident of Tennessee and restricts his weapons' carry to handguns only.
 Nonresidents

 are not issued permits unless they are regularly employed in the state.
 Most areas off-limits